MMMZZZZ/Syntherrupter/Documentation/Wiki/Custom MIDI Commands.md

 ## System Exclusive Messages (SysEx)

+### Quick Start

+If you are a regular user, you only need to know the following three things:
+1. Sysex are MIDI messages that allow manufacturers and people like me to completely control their devices over MIDI.
+This allows f.ex. to embed the entire device setup into a MIDI file and thus "hands free" operation.
+2. **The only practical way to use this extremely powerful and useful feature is a tool called [Syfoh](https://github.com/MMMZZZZ/Syfoh#readme)**.
+It allows you to control Syntherrupter with simple sentences like *set ontime for coil 1 and mode simple to 100*.
+You can just write all your commands into a text file and Syfoh will apply them with one click.
+3. Once you figured out Syfoh, this page only serves you as a reference which commands exist and what they do.
+Syfoh contains a list of the commands, too, but the actual documentation of them lives here, [further down the page](#syntherrupters-sysex-commands-version-1-draft).
+Note: the documentation (especially the [Conventions](#conventions) section) below contains more info than you need, but most of it is highly relevant for you, too.
+F.ex. you can ignore that float commands all have a command number >= `0x2000` but you should know what the [NF] tag means, or how ranges work with floats, etc.

+From now on the documentation goes into all the technical details that'd be required to write your own compatible program.

+### Technical Introduction

-SysEx messages were originally intended to allow manufacturers to implement completely custom commands within the MIDI protocol.
+SysEx messages were originally intended to allow manufacturers to implement completely custom commands within the MIDI protocol*.
 Part of each command is a device manufacturer ID (DMID) to make sure the commands of different manufacturers don't interfere with each other.
 Hence, with your own ID you can implement whatever you want.

-However with GM2, kind of a revision and extension of the MIDI standard, "Universal SysEx Messages" were introduced.
-They have a ID just like any other SysEx message but as the "universal" indicates, they are well defined and intended to be implemented on any suitable device.
-It's basically a backward compatible extension of the existing MIDI standard.
-As of now, Syntherrupter has no support for Universal SysEx Messages (and tbh they're quite rare in MIDI files).

 SysEx Messages have no channel information and are intended to control the device as a whole.
 Although, of course, every manufacturer can use them to implement whatever they want.
 Custom note on messages with additional information for example.

-There are various tools out there for sysex commands.
-Some are vendor-specific, some are kept general.
-For the Sysex commands below I wrote a [custom python tool called Syfoh](https://github.com/MMMZZZZ/Syfoh#readme), that'll make handling them much easier.
-You can simply write the command in text form (or even provide a text file with a bunch of them) and Syfoh will convert them to sysex commands.
-Those can either be saved or directly sent to Syntherrupter over serial.
+*\*With GM2, kind of a revision and extension of the MIDI standard, "Universal SysEx Messages" have been introduced.
+They have an ID just like any other SysEx message but as the "universal" indicates, they are well defined and intended to be implemented on any suitable device.
+It's basically a backward compatible extension of the existing MIDI standard.
+As of now, Syntherrupter has no support for Universal SysEx Messages (and tbh they're quite rare in MIDI files).*

-### SysEx format
+### SysEx Format

 #### General Format